wyu97/permgen/README.md

 # Sentence-Permuted Paragraph Generation

-This repository will contain the code package and output examples of the paper:
+This repository will contain the code package and output examples of the **EMNLP 2021** paper:

 **[Sentence-Permuted Paragraph Generation](https://arxiv.org/pdf/2104.07228.pdf)**